moveit/moveit_grasps/README.md

 This package includes:

- - pose-based grasp generator for a block
+ - Pose-based grasp generator for a block
  - Separate grasp generators for custom objects such as rectanguar or cylindrical objects
  - Grasp filter
  - Test code and visualizations

-Developed by [Dave Coleman](http://dav.ee) at the Correll Robotics Lab, University of Colorado Boulder with outside contributors.
+Developed by Dave Coleman and Andy McEvoy at [PickNik Consulting](http://picknik.ai/) with many contributors.

 [![Build Status](https://travis-ci.org/davetcoleman/moveit_grasps.svg?branch=kinetic-devel)](https://travis-ci.org/davetcoleman/moveit_grasps)